stanislawbartkowski/db2audit/README.md

 ## Enable audit policy

-Next step is to enable auditing in DB2 datababase and decide which audit events are going to be collected.
-Collecting too much data will cause audit database growing very fast and beging filled with unused data, being scanty here brings the risk that some security violations will pass unnoticed.
+Next step is to enable auditing in DB2 database and decide which audit events are going to be collected.
+Collecting too much data will cause the audit database growing very fast and being filled with unused data, being scanty here brings the risk that some security violations will pass unnoticed.
 The audit rules defined in the solution assumes that related data are collected.
-The rules will not signal security breaches if there is no approproate data. <br>
+The rules will not signal security breaches if there is no appropriate data. <br>

 Assume all data is collected.<br>